-These Cream Cheese Chicken Enchiladas are all about creamy, cheesy goodness, with a bit of a kick from the pepper jack cheese and chili powder!
-Cream cheese and sour cream make for a gorgeously rich filling, and the salsa keeps it zesty and moist.
+These Cream Cheese Chicken Enchiladas are full of creamy, cheesy, goodness with a little kick from the pepper jack cheese and chili powder!
+The cream cheese and sour cream make for an extravagantly rich filling, and the salsa keeps it zesty and moist.

-For added flavor, top the enchiladas with fresh cilantro, diced tomatoes or avocado slices.
-These enchiladas would be wonderful served with Mexican rice, refried beans or a plain green salad for a complete meal.
-Savor this quick, zesty variation of traditional enchiladas!
+Finish the enchiladas with fresh cilantro, diced tomatoes or slices of avocado for added flavor.
+These enchiladas would make a lovely meal paired with Mexican rice, refried beans or a simple green salad.
+Enjoy this speedy, tangy twist on classic enchiladas!

 Why You’re Going to Love these Cream Cheese Chicken Enchiladas:

-Creamy, Cheesy Goodness: The mix of cream cheese, sour cream, cheddar and pepper jack results in a luxuriously creamy filling with a subtle kick.
+Creamy, Cheesy Goodness: The combination of cream cheese, sour cream, cheddar and pepper jack creates a lusciously creamy filling with a hint of heat.

 Flav-o-rama: Between the smokey spices, the zesty salsa, and the crisp green onions—every last bite of these tacos is full of Mexican-inspired flavor.